sherrylitest/Grant-program/README.md

 #### VeChain Grant Evaluators

-Evaluators are individuals who will perform the preliminary review to check whether tha application is formatted correctly and includes all the requested information.The committee has the right to add or remove evaluators on the basis of supermajority.
+Evaluators are individuals who will perform the preliminary review to check whether the application is formatted correctly and includes all the requested information.
+The committee has the right to add or remove evaluators baseed on a supermajority.

 - [Tony Li](https://github.com/libotony)
 - [Jack Wu](https://github.com/XJWX89)